 Buy to let tax breaks

 Buy to let mortgages do not offer any direct tax breaks.
-However, it is possible to offset the interest payments on the mortgage against tax on the rental income as well as other expenses such as maintenance and agents fees.
-This is why many landlords opt for interest only mortgages and use excess rental income to reduce the capital balance of the mortgage once or twice a year – therefore look out for a mortgage that will allow you to make capital repayments without penalty.
+However, it is possible to offset the interest payments on the mortgage against the tax on the rental income as well as other expenses such as maintenance and agents fees.
+This is why many landlords opt for interest-only mortgages and use excess rental income to reduce the capital balance of the mortgage once or twice a year – therefore look out for a mortgage that will allow you to make capital repayments without penalty.

 One other thing to factor in is capital gains tax.
 Should you come to sell a buy to let property and generate profit in excess of £10,600 per annum you must pay tax at a rate of 18% if you earn less than £41,450 and 28% if you earn over £41,451.